-1 st October 2018 - 30 th September 2020 ead implementing agency/actor Ministry in charge of Child Affairs, Ministry in charge of Education of Education Commitment description What is the public problem that the commitment will address?
-Use of drugs, alcohol and tobacco by school children in both urban and rural areas has been a significant concern for well over a decade particularly because it is a sensitive age where such use can lead to long-term addictions.
-The main reasons for children becoming vulnerable to use of drugs, alcohol and tobacco is peer pressure or lack of knowledge or guidance about their adverse consequences.
-Many children who have engaged in drug use were found to have dropped out from school.
-There are other adverse social and health issues affecting children with drug-use behaviours.
-What is the commitment?
+Lead implementing agency/actor Ministry in charge of Child Affairs, Ministry in charge of Education Commitment description What is the public problem that the commitment will address?
+Use of drugs, alcohol and tobacco be rural areas has been a significant or particularly because it is a sensitive term addictions.
+The main reasons use of drugs, alcohol and tobacco is guidance about their adverse conse engaged in drug use were found to are other adverse social and health behaviours. oncern for well over age where such use for children becoming peer pressure or la equences.
+Many childraye dropped out from a decade e can lead to long- ig vulnerable to lick of knowledge or dren who have om school.
+There What is the commitment?
 The Ministries in charge of Child Affairs and Education in collaboration with the Presidential Secretariat will establish and strengthen School Drug Prevention Committees in 6400 secondary schools.
 The School Drug Prevention Committees composed by school children, parents and teachers will be an effective decision making forum for drug prevention activities.
 Other strategies to discourage drug and other substance use by children will be implemented through Rural Committees and religious organisations.
 A proper mechanism will be in place to monitor the School Drug Prevention Programme.
 An Annual Summit will be held to review the School Drug Prevention Programme and share best practices.
 How will the commitment contribute to solve the public problem?
 This commitment will use creative strategies to involve school children as active participants in drug prevention activities.
 They will be empowered to take informed decisions and be self-motivated to change any drug use behaviours.
 Participation of communities in Rural Committees will work towards creating drug-free environments in their villages.
 Equipped with a proper understanding of the risks and dangers of drugs and a physical environment to support drug prevention, the probability of children engaging in drug-user behaviours will be minimised.
 Why is this commitment relevant to OGP values?
 This commitment promotes public participation and transparency as citizens, including school children, parents, teachers and communities, get involved in implementing and monitoring strategies for drug prevention.
-Additional information The commitment will strengthen the national programme for drug prevention conducted by the Presidential Secretariat and the policies and programmes for protection of children.
-Milestone Activity with a Milestone Activity with a verifiable deliverable Start Date: End Date: End Date: School Drug Prevention Committee ees will be established and September, 2018 December, 2018 strengthened in 6400 secondary schools to implement strategies to discourage use of drugs among school children. ~ • ough Rural Committees to utside school premises.
-November, 2018 February, 2019 ren will be implemented through s and religious places.
-March 2019 May, 2019 4.
-The School Drug g Prevention Progr ramme will be monitored.
-September, 2018 October, 2020 mit will be held to r share best praction review the School Drug Prevention ces.
-September, 2019 September, 2020 Contact information Name of responsible person from implementing agency Mr J P S Jayasinghe, Director (P Women Affairs Email: ipsjayasinghe@gmail.com Mr H M Abeyratne, Chairman, Chi Email: chairperson@childprotectio Tel 0112778911/ 011 2778915 Fel: 011 2186275 Mild Protection Autho obile: 0718102952 Title, Department Email and Phone Other Actors Involved CSOs, private sector, multilaterals, working groups Presidential Secretariat, National D National Authority of Tobacco and Authority. - Alcohol and Drugs Information Cer Development, Healthy Lanka, Sarv issue
+Additional information The commitment will strengthen the national programme for drug prevention conducted by the Presidential Secretariat and the policies and programmes for protection of children. - Milestone Activity with a verifiable deliverable Start Date: Start Date: End Date: School Drug Prevention Committees will be established and strengthened in 6400 secondary schools to implement strategies to March 2019 June 2019 June 2019 discourage use of drugs among school children.
+Strategies will be implemented through Rural Committees to discourage drug use by children outside school premises.
+May 2019 August 2019 Drug prevention activities for children will be implemented through the intervention of religious leaders and religious places.
+November 2019 4.
+The School Drug 4.
+The School Drug Prevention Programme will be monitored.
+March 2019 August, 2 August, 2021 5.
+An Annual Summi Programme and s review the School Drug Prevention ces.
+September, 2019 September, 2020 Contact informati Name of responsible person from implementing agency Mr J P S Jayasinghe, Director (Pichild Affairs & Dry Zone Developm Email: jpsjayasinghe@gmail.com Mr H M Abeyratne, Chairman, Chi Email: chairperson@childprotectic Tel 0112778911/ 011 2778915 ment Fel: 011 2186275 Mi ild Protection Autho obile: 0718102952 Title, Department Email and Phone Other Actors State actors involved Presidential Secretariat, National D National Authority of Tobacco and A Authority. - CSOs, private sector, multilaterals, Alcohol and Drugs Information Cen Development, Healthy Lanka, Sarv issue working groups